3dfirelab/Process_FDS-LS/README.md

 # FDS-LS 2 GIS
 This code process outputs from FDS-Level set (FDS-LS) simualtion into data array format that can be open in GIS software.
-It is expecting simulated set using the `qgis2fds` pluging of `QGIS`.
+It is expecting simulation set using the `qgis2fds` pluging of `QGIS`.

 # How to run:
 To run the code: